Skip to content

 Returns: (True, commit_hash)

-Tracking: Appends a COMMITS entry to the project file with the commit note, diff path, chat path, and plan path (when SASE_PLAN is set).
+Tracking: Appends a STITCHES entry to the project file with the commit note, diff path, chat path, and plan path (when SASE_PLAN is set).
 Multi-line commit messages are supported: the first paragraph becomes the note, and subsequent paragraphs (separated by a blank line) become an indented body below the note.
 Empty body lines are stored as a dot (.) placeholder to preserve structure.
 See change_spec.md for the full entry format including drawers.

 Propose (#propose)